SMKamrulHasan/CondenseUNet/README.md

 We evaluate CondenseUNet architectures for segmentation as well as clinical parameter estimation.
 The output of the model is a pixel-by-pixel mask that shows the class of each pixel.

-Our proposed L-CO-Net framework substitutes the concept of both standard convolution and group convolution (G-Conv) with learned group-convolution (LGConv).
+Our proposed CondenseUNetframework substitutes the concept of both standard convolution and group convolution (G-Conv) with learned group-convolution (LGConv).
 While the standard convolution needs an increased level of computation, i.e. O(Ii x Oo), and concurrently, the pre-defined use of filters in each group convolution restricts its representation capability, these aforementioned problems are mitigated by introducing LG-Conv that learns group convolution dynamically during training through a multi-stage scheme.

 ![5](https://user-images.githubusercontent.com/42282006/80853422-ccac0100-8bfe-11ea-8c4c-2326c0de7379.png)